sebaeze/url-shortener/README.md

 ## DynamoDB

-Dynamodb provides a serverless solution that speed up the development and scaling of a solution.
-Additionaly, JSON documento databases provides easy integration to Javascript (node.js) code.
+Dynamodb provides a serverless solution that speed up the development and scale of the solution.
+As a JSON documento databases, It provides easy integration to Javascript (node.js) applications.

-There is one table, indexed by the real URL in uppercase.
+Additionally, AWS have several features that can improve the capacity, such as Amazon DynamoDB Accelerator (DAX).

 # Frontend